antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 ```
 ?Logic Apps has a magic card up on it sleeves, parallel actions.
 So the smart thing is that you can run Condition actions in parallel with each other and optimize the performance!?

-And pseudo-code for the Switch action is implemented:
+Add a bit of text, regarding the switch actions and pseudo-code for the Switch action is implemented:

 ```
 switch (a)